MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-code-infrastructure.md

   There are many techniques and patterns, depending on the programming language and platform.
 One common approach is to use asynchronous keywords and constructs, such as `async` and `await`, in languages like C#.
 With these keywords, you can define asynchronous methods.
 For HTTP traffic, consider using the [Asynchronous Request-Reply pattern](/azure/architecture/patterns/async-request-reply).

     Many frameworks and libraries provide built-in support for asynchronous programming.
-For example, in the .NET platform, you can implement asynchronous operations by using patterns like [Task-Based Asynchronous Pattern](/dotnet/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap) and [Event-Based Asynchronous pattern](/dotnet/standard/asynchronous-programming-patterns/event-based-asynchronous-pattern-eap).
+For example, in the .NET platform, you can implement asynchronous operations by using patterns like [Task-Based Asynchronous pattern](/dotnet/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap) and [Event-Based Asynchronous pattern](/dotnet/standard/asynchronous-programming-patterns/event-based-asynchronous-pattern-eap).

     The specific implementation of asynchronous programming might vary depending on the programming language, platform, and requirements of the application.

 - *Queues*: A queue is a storage buffer that's located between a requesting component, or the producer, and the processing component, or the consumer, of the workload.
 There can be multiple consumers for a single queue.
 As the tasks increase, you should scale the consumers to meet the demand.
 The producer places tasks in a queue.
 The queue stores the tasks until the consumer has capacity.
 A queue is often the best way to hand off work to a processing service that experiences peaks in demand.
-For more information, see [Queue-Based Load Leveling pattern](/azure/architecture/patterns/queue-based-load-leveling) and [Storage queues and Service Bus queues compared and contrasted](/azure/service-bus-messaging/service-bus-azure-and-service-bus-queues-compared-contrasted).
+For more information, see [Queue-Based Load Leveling pattern](/azure/architecture/patterns/queue-based-load-leveling) and [Storage queues and Service Bus queues](/azure/service-bus-messaging/service-bus-azure-and-service-bus-queues-compared-contrasted).

 #### Use retry mechanisms